 I have a dream that schools will stop outlawing cupcakes and other foods to control the “obesity epidemic.”

-I have a dream that our government focuses their energy on promoting enjoyable exercise and movement, eating competence and size diversity, instead of dieting, weight loss and other methods that don’t work and only further body hatred and discrimination.
+I have a dream that our government will focus their energy on promoting enjoyable exercise and movement, eating competence and size diversity, instead of on dieting, weight loss and other methods that don’t work and only further body hatred and discrimination.

-I have a dream that diet supplements and pills are taken off the shelves.
+I have a dream that diet supplements and pills are taken off the shelves (and thereby so are their false and shaming magazine and TV ads).

 I have a dream that people will give themselves unconditional permission to eat and nourish their bodies.

-I have a dream that people will genuinely enjoy eating dessert instead of feeling an overpowering, palpable guilt like they’ve committed a sin.
+I have a dream that people will genuinely enjoy eating dessert instead of feeling an overpowering, palpable guilt like they’ve committed a sin after they’ve eaten a brownie or two.

 I have a dream that we’ll stop determining people’s health by their appearance.